Geography and distribution

 Theobroma cacao can be seen in Kew’s Princess of Wales Conservatory, and also in the Palm House, which displays plants from tropical rainforests, including those of economic value such as banana (Musa), rubber (Hevea), cotton (Gossypium) and coffee (Coffea).

 There are over a hundred specimens of Theobroma cacao in Kew's Economic Botany Collection.
-These include samples of bark, shells, beans, cocoa butter, cocoa liquor, nibs (the dried and roasted kernel of the cocoa bean that remains after the husk has been removed), pods, powder, fruit, paste, leaves, flowers and even a carved wooden elephant.
+These include samples of bark, shells, seeds ('beans'), cocoa butter, cocoa liquor, nibs (the dried and roasted kernel of the cocoa bean that remains after the husk has been removed), powder, fruit ('pods'), paste, leaves, flowers and even a carved wooden elephant.
 These items are available to researchers on request.
-To view a selection of this collection and to discover more about the chocolate tree, visit the Plants+People exhibition in Museum No. 1.
+To view a selection of this collection and to discover more about the chocolate tree, visit the Plants+People exhibition in Museum No.1.

 Kew's Herbarium contains both dried and alcohol-preserved specimens of Theobroma cacao.
 Details of some of these can be viewed in the Herbarium Catalogue.
 These include images of specimens from the herbaria of George Bentham (1800-1884, author of the classic Handbook of the British Flora) and William Hooker (1785-1865, Kew’s first official Director).